NadeemNicoR/TeamProjects/docs/_posts/2019-06-04-ISEE-2019-Advanced-Prototype-Presentation.md

 ![StoryBoard1]({{site.baseurl}}/images/StoryBoard11.png)

-In this picture you can see a journey of a user when he opens an app and wants to save a PIN for the furture access of the app.
+In this picture you can see a journey of a user when he opens an app and wants to save a PIN for the future access of the app.

 **2. Email Summary screen sequence:**